gbohner/coexist/README.md

 Our model considers the three major types of SARS-CoV-2 tests, which detect either: (1) viral RNA; (2) viral protein; or (3) human antibodies formed against the virus.
 We call these tests ***PCR***, ***antigen***, and ***antibody*** tests, respectively.

-We assume testing -- which provides uncertain information about the underlying <span style="display: inline-block;background-color:#D1E2FF">Health State</span> -- may modify the <span style="display: inline-block;background-color:#FFFCCC">Testing State</span>.
+We assume that testing -- which provides uncertain information about the underlying <span style="display: inline-block;background-color:#D1E2FF">Health State</span> -- may modify the <span style="display: inline-block;background-color:#FFFCCC">Testing State</span>.
 This allows health and policy decisions to be made about the tested individual, for example earlier hospitalisation of (at-risk) positive individuals, or strict home quarantining (affecting the <span style="display: inline-block;background-color:#C2EDC0">Isolation State</span>).

 Individuals in the population transition between testing states depending on the type and number of tests administered; disease state of the population at time of administration; and disease state dependent characteristics of the administered test (such as false positive and negative rates).
 We assumed that the number of each type of test administered each day grows as a sigmoid function, where the ***antigen*** and ***antibody*** tests become available later, but grow more steeply than ***PCR*** tests, due to their relative ease of administration.  ***PCR*** tests are assumed to be more accurate than ***antigen*** tests.  ***Antibody*** tests are positive much later in the disease than PCR and antigen tests, detecting the immunity formed in Recovered states.